Andrew Gregg Curtin

-Early life
+Early life and education

 Curtin was born in Bellefonte, Pennsylvania.
 Sources vary as to his birth date.
 Some list April 22, 1815; others list April 22, 1817.
 Curtin's gravestone uses the 1815 date.
 His parents were Roland Curtin Sr., a wealthy Irish-born iron manufacturer from County Clare, and Jane (née Gregg) Curtin, the daughter of U.S. Senator Andrew Gregg.
-His father, with Miles Boggs, established the Eagle Ironworks at Curtin Village in 1810.
+Along with Miles Boggs, Curtin's father established Eagle Ironworks at Curtin Village in 1810.

-Curtin's family was prominent in Pennsylvania politics and in the Civil War.
-He was the great-grandson of James Potter, the vice-president of Pennsylvania, and was the grandson of Andrew Gregg, also a prominent Pennsylvania politician.
+Curtin's family was prominent in Pennsylvania politics and in the American Civil War.
+He was the great-grandson of James Potter, the vice president of Pennsylvania, and was the grandson of Andrew Gregg, a prominent Pennsylvania politician.
 He was the uncle of John I. Gregg and cousin of David McMurtrie Gregg, both Union generals in the Civil War.
-He was also a cousin of Col. John I. Curtin.
+His cousin was Colonel John I. Curtin.

-He attended Bellefonte Academy, Dickinson College, and the Dickinson School of Law and was employed as a lawyer.
+Curtin attended Bellefonte Academy, Dickinson College, and Dickinson School of Law.

 Career

-Curtin first entered politics during the 1840 election, when he campaigned for Whig presidential candidate William Henry Harrison.
-In 1855, Governor James Pollock appointed him as Superintendent of Public Schools.
+After law school, Curtin began practicing law.
+He first entered politics during the 1840 election, campaigning for Whig presidential candidate William Henry Harrison.

+In 1855, Pennsylvania governor James Pollock appointed Curtin Superintendent of Public Schools.